 So how do online PDF editors work?

-Online PDF editors work by virtually printing objects on top of an existing PDF.
-While they cannot directly edit objects, they enable users to complete many common tasks viewing PDFs, filling out a PDF form, making small changes (usually by erasing and then adding objects) or adding notes and highlights to a document.
+Online PDF editors usually work by virtually printing objects on top of an existing PDF.
+While most of them cannot directly edit objects, they enable users to complete many common tasks viewing PDFs, filling out a PDF form, making small changes (usually by erasing and then adding objects) or adding notes and highlights to a document.
 Online editors can also help with tasks like merging, rotating or deleting pages from a PDF.
 Many online PDF editors, such as DocFly, also have freemium pricing plans.
 This allows a large number of users to get their work done for free!

 The drawback to using an online editor is obvious: by only allowing a user to edit a file by making changes on top of a PDF, the solution doesn’t make sense for making extensive edits.
 This is especially true for users that need to make a lot of text edits.

 What about converting a PDF to Word?
-And then converting it back to PDF?

 Given everything we’ve learned, it may seem that the most intuitive solution to edit a PDF file is to convert it into an editable format, such as Word.
 Once a PDF file is converted to Word, editing the file should be relatively straightforward – right?
 It sounds like a good starting theory.

-In practice, converting PDF to Word has many issues as most PDF files don’t contain any underlying structure.
+In practice, converting PDF to Word also has many issues as most PDF files don’t contain any underlying structure.
 Building blocks such as headers, footers, paragraphs, columns, and tables keep elements in a Word file in place.
 Once a Word file is converted to PDF – that’s all gone.
 This makes converting a PDF file to Word fairly challenging.
 “Reading” a PDF file correctly and then converting it into Word is a very difficult computer science problem.
 Very few PDF to Word converters can handle this challenge.

 PDFs will never be easy to edit, and that’s by design